FRANCIS WOODROW DYKE V. COMMONWEALTH OF VIRGINIA.

 Referring to the first clause in the first sentence of the second paragraph of the 1918 Act relating to the power to revoke suspension of sentence, it was said:

-"While the precise meaning of this clause is not perfectly apparent, its purpose to limit the period within which the suspension order can be revoked is manifest.
+“While the precise meaning of this clause is not perfectly apparent, its purpose to limit the period within which the suspension order can be revoked is manifest.
 It is clear that within such limited period the court is expressly authorized to revoke the suspension and impose the penalty, but not thereafter.
-This prescribed and limited period is expressed in the alternative -- that is, the court may revoke the suspension either at any time within the probation period, or within the maximum period for which the defendant might originally have been sentenced to imprisonment.
-The clause would more clearly express its meaning if the word 'or' were followed by the words, 'if no probation period has been prescribed then.'
-With this interpolation the meaning of the statute would be perfectly clear."
+This prescribed and limited period is expressed in the alternative-that is, the court may revoke the suspension either at any time within the probation period, or within the maximum period for which the defendant might originally have been sentenced to imprisonment.
+The clause would more clearly express its meaning if the word ‘or’ were followed by the words, ‘if no probation period has been prescribed then.’
+With this interpolation the meaning of the statute would be perfectly clear.”
 131 Va. page 811.
 (Italics added).

-In conclusion it was significantly asked: "If the court fails to prescribe the period of probation in the suspending order, then the statute operates, determines the period and limits the jurisdiction of the court to revoke the suspension to the maximum *488 period for which the accused could originally have been imprisoned."
-131 Va. page 813.
+In conclusion it was significantly asked: “If the court fails to prescribe the period of probation in the suspending order, then the statute operates, determines the period and limits the jurisdiction of the court to revoke the suspension to the maximum

-In White Commonwealth, supra, Mr. Justice Gregory quoted with approval the language of Judge Prentis in the Richardson Case, supra, and repeated his suggestion that the legislature should clarify the meaning of the statute with respect to the limitation of the period within which the power to revoke might be exercised.
+In White v.
+Commonwealth, supra, Mr. Justice Gregory quoted with approval the language of Judge Prentis in the Richardson Case, supra, and repeated his suggestion that the legislature should clarify the meaning of the statute with respect to the limitation of the period within which the power to revoke might be exercised.

 In the amendment of 1938 the adjectives “any” and “no,” qualifying “probation” are significant and comprehensive.
 In ordinary use and common acceptation, “any” means “one or all,” or “one indifferent out of a number.”
 “No” means “not any.”
 It “denotes complete absence of what is named.”
 Webster‘s New International Dictionary, 2d Ed.